 - the business has to do as part of its day-to-day operations.

 The person may do some productive tasks as part of their learning experience, training or skill development.
 But, if the business doesn't expect or require them to come to work or do productive tasks, they're less likely to be an employee.

 The person doing the work should get the main benefit from the arrangement.
 If the business is getting the main benefit, it's more likely the person is an employee.

 Example: Unpaid internship

-A local council has advertised an internship program for high school or university students interested in government processes.
+A local council has advertised an unpaid internship program for high school and university students interested in government processes.

 Youth Jobs PaTH internship

 You may be eligible to take part in a Youth Jobs PaTH internship if you: